 Abstract

 Youth unemployment has been a primary concern for the European countries, especially after the 2008 Great Recession.
-In 2013 the Council of Europe established the Youth Guarantee (YG) as a political commitment to ensure that all young people receive a high-quality offer of employment, training or continued education within four months of becoming unemployed.
+In 2013 a Recommendation of the Council of the European Union established the Youth Guarantee (YG) as a political commitment to ensure that all young people receive a high-quality offer of employment, training or continued education within four months of becoming unemployed.
 To support financially the implementation of the YG in European countries and regions, the EU turned to the European Social Fund and created the Youth Employment Initiative (YEI).
 The YEI takes regional disparities as a guiding criterion for the allocation of resources, but it has not been assessed at the regional level.
-This confirms an overall trend in comparative policy research, as scholars tend to focus on countries and often overlook subnational variation.
 We fill this gap by assessing the impact of the YEI on the labour market and educational outcomes of young people in EU regions that received funding between 2014 and 2018.
-The findings demonstrate that the YEI had a positive impact on youth opportunities in EU regions, by promoting labour market integration and supporting the return to education and training.
+The findings demonstrate that the YEI had a positive impact on youth opportunities in EU regions, by supporting labour market integration and the return to education and training.

 Keywords: Youth Guarantee; Social Policies; Cohesion Policy; Territorial disparities; NEET